 Orioles run winning streak to 5 with 6-3 win over Pirates

+BALTIMORE (AP) — On a day the Orioles welcomed Eddie Murray, Brooks Robinson and Mike Mussina back to the ballpark, Baltimore's less heralded 2022 team thrilled the home crowd again.

-BALTIMORE (AP) — Ryan McKenna hit a two-run double in the fifth inning, and the Baltimore Orioles won their fifth straight game, 6-3 over the Pittsburgh Pirates on Saturday.
+Ryan McKenna hit a two-run double in the fifth inning, and the Orioles won their fifth straight game, 6-3 over the Pittsburgh Pirates on Saturday.

-The Orioles celebrated the 30th anniversary of Camden Yards with a pregame ceremony that included Hall of Famers Eddie Murray and Mike Mussina, and Brooks Robinson addressed the team before the game.
-Then the current Baltimore players, who have become quite a story over the past few weeks, added some more present-year excitement to all the nostalgia.
+The Orioles celebrated the 30th anniversary of Camden Yards with a pregame ceremony that included Murray and Mussina, and Robinson and Murray addressed the team before the game.
+McKenna, Jorge Mateo and Austin Voth aren't household names like that Hall of Fame trio — but they helped add some more present-year excitement to all the nostalgia.

+"When there's 40,000 fans out there and they're showing up, yeah, it's definitely a playoff atmosphere," Voth said.
+"That fuels us as players for sure."

 Oneil Cruz hit a two-run homer for Pittsburgh in the fourth to cut an early Baltimore lead to one, but McKenna came through as a pinch-hitter the following inning, putting the Orioles up 5-2 with a big two-out hit to left.

-Baltimore, which entered the day 1 1/2 games out of the final wild card in the American League, has now won 21 of its last 28 games.
+Baltimore has now won 21 of its last 28 games and is one game out of the last wild card in the American League.
 The Orioles (56-51) have already reached their highest win total in five years.

 JT Brubaker (2-10) allowed three runs and eight hits in four innings.